 These assets are initially recognised at fair value plus any directly attributable transaction cost.
 Subsequent to initial recognition, they are measured at amortised cost using the effective interest method, less impairment losses.
-Receivables comprise mainly takaful and retakaful receivables from related parties and other receivables.
+Receivables comprise mainly takaful and retakaful receivables, takaful and retakaful receivables from related parties and other receivables.